-These gases are emitted when preparing silicon for the panel.
+These gases are emitted as silicon is prepared for the panel.
 Silicon is a solar cell’s primary material and the most essential electrical component.
 It is derived from quartz, which has to be mined and heated in a furnace.
 This process causes sulfur dioxide and carbon dioxide (CO2) to be emitted into the atmosphere.

-In addition to sulfur dioxide and carbon dioxide emissions, there are also toxic materials within the thin-film panels itself, such as cadmium telluride and copper indium selenide.
-(Usually, thin-film panels are used in large commercial or utility solar projects rather than residential.)
+In addition to sulfur dioxide and carbon dioxide emissions, there are also toxic materials within the thin-film panels, such as cadmium telluride and copper indium selenide.
+It is important to note, however, that thin-film panels are typically used in large commercial or utility solar projects, not residential.

-These chemicals are commonly used in the manufacturing process for cell phones, laptops, and other electronics.
-While they can be considered hazardous during the manufacturing stage, they aren’t so once they are assembled and used.
+These chemicals are commonly used while manufacturing cell phones, laptops, and other electronics.
+While they can be considered hazardous during the manufacturing stage, they aren’t so once the product is assembled and used.

-While this reality can be disappointing to those who are interested in solar energy because you want to lower greenhouse gas emissions, don’t give up on solar yet.
+This reality can be disappointing since many who are interested in solar energy want to lower greenhouse gas emissions.
+However, despite its few environmental weaknesses, solar still accomplishes this.

-As solar panel manufacturing becomes more efficient, its carbon footprint shrinks significantly: a 2016 study reports that the overall emissions produced in this process decreased by 17–24% every time install capacity has doubled in the last 40 years.
+As solar panel manufacturing becomes more efficient, its carbon footprint shrinks significantly.
+To demonstrate this, a 2016 study reports that the overall emissions produced in this process have decreased by 17–24% every time install capacity has doubled in the last 40 years.

 Additionally, the overall greenhouse gas emissions involved in solar energy are still much lower than coal or natural gas.
-Just because there are some emissions does not mean that solar is a dangerous or bad option—it’s still quite the improvement when compared to fossil fuels.
+Just because there are emissions does not mean that solar is a dangerous or bad option—it’s still a significant improvement when compared to fossil fuels.